Genrep-Software/style-guides/c++/cppguide.md

 A decent rule of thumb is to not inline a function if it is more than 10 lines long.
-Beware of destructors, which are often longer than they appear because of implicit member- and base-destructor calls!
+Beware of destructors, which are often longer than they appear because of implicit member- and base-destructor calls\!

-Another useful rule of thumb: it\'s typically not cost effective to inline functions with loops or switch statements (unless, in the common case, the loop or switch statement is never executed).
+Another useful rule of thumb: it's typically not cost effective to inline functions with loops or switch statements (unless, in the common case, the loop or switch statement is never executed).